 He has received the Pilgrim Award from the Science Fiction Research Association, the Distinguished Scholarship Award from the International Association for the Fantastic in the Arts, and a World Fantasy Award for criticism.
 His 24-lecture series, How Great Science Fiction Works, appeared from The Great Courses in 2016.
-He has received eight Hugo nominations—two for his reviews collections and six for The Coode Street Podcast (which he has co-hosted with Jonathan Strahan for more than 350 episodes).
-He is Emeritus Professor of Humanities at Roosevelt University, edits the Modern Masters of Science Fiction series of monographs for the University of Illinois Press, and serves on the editorial boards of The Journal of the Fantastic in the Arts and Science-Fiction Studies.
+He has received ten Hugo nominations—two for his reviews collections and eight for The Coode Street Podcast (which he has co-hosted with Jonathan Strahan for more than 550 episodes).
+He is Emeritus Professor of Humanities at Roosevelt University, edits the Modern Masters of Science Fiction series of monographs for the University of Illinois Press, serves on the editorial boards of The Journal of the Fantastic in the Arts and Science-Fiction Studies, and administers the IAFA’s annual Crawford Award.
 He lives in Chicago.